vanhoangkha/Networking-fundamentals/Day43_SSH.md

 RSA KEYS

-- To ENABLE and use SSH, you must first generate an RSA PUBLIC and PRIVATE KEY PAIR
+- To Kích hoạt and use SSH, you must first generate an RSA PUBLIC and PRIVATE KEY PAIR
 - The KEYS are used for DATA ENCRYPTION / DECRYPTION, AUTHENTICATION, etc.

 ![image](https://github.com/psaumur/CCNA/assets/106411237/73bd5a86-32da-4ec6-b385-fe5425a72808)